vedantpuri/universale/README.md

 - Flag/Un-flag an item
 - Search for items
 - Edit your profile

-## Purpose
-Being a college student, there is always a time when one needs to get rid of their previous course books or furniture and make money off of them.
-Most students would be aware of facebook groups for doing this.
-But what if someone in another college nearby gave you a better deal on that calculus textbook, or was offering a wooden shelf for free, or a table fan for rent ?
-What if someone wasn't on facebook for some reason and had the desire to sell and buy products without burning a hole in his/her pocket?
-Keeping all this in mind, we came up with a common solution : A web app for college students exclusively.
-It doesn't end there, it may not necessarily be a material object, could be tutoring sessions, dancing lessons, driving tutorials and so much more!
-The possibilities are endless!

 ## License
 The project is available under the **MIT** license.
 See the [license](https://github.com/vedantpuri/universale/blob/master/LICENSE) file for more informations.